 Every once in a while, sign salespeople run into a customer like this.
-It’s frustrating, and it’s a nightmare for the designer.
+It’s frustrating, and it’s a nightmare for the person doing the designing.
 They hear from customers excuses like this:

 I’ve heard it stated a hundred different ways and it makes my skin crawl every time a directive like this is conveyed by the customer.
 Salespeople sometimes don’t stand a chance when a customer just won’t or can’t convey their hopes and desires for their sign.
 Some customers are simply unable to express themselves in this way, others play the “closed-lip” game in order to maintain some sort of obscure control of the process.
 Regardless of the real underlying reasons, if you must come up with a design, you’ll have to learn how to read the customers mind, and just how do you do that?

 When your instructions are non-existent, and you have two days to create a design presentation, what do you do and how do you proceed?
 Where do you start when you know so little about what the customer really wants?

 When I am faced with this design challenge, I use a process that has worked well for me time and time again, and this is that process.

 Step one, take charge of the process

 You’ve been handed a task that you really didn’t want.
 It’s not impossible to “guess” at a design and create one that the customer likes, it just contains a lot of wasted mental gymnastics.
 So, take charge of the process (or ask your salesperson to) so that you are able to guide the customer into making a decision; a good decision on a sign design that will fulfill their needs.